Elena-Kozhevnikova/Bioinfo_practice/Practice_labjournal_4.md

 ## TargetP Predictions

 ### Results of Domain Prediction
+SP	This is also a numerical score that indicates the probability of the protein containing a signal peptide.
+Values close to 1 suggest strong evidence for a signal peptide, implying it may be directed towards the secretory pathway.

 | **ID**      | **Prediction** | **OTHER** | **SP**    | **mTP**   | **CS Position**                     |
 |-------------|----------------|-----------|-----------|-----------|-------------------------------------|